How to fill out a volleyball line-up/roster sheet

 When you recall the coin toss, did your team win the first serve, or did your opponents?
 If your team won first serve you will circle the athlete you placed in position number 1.

-Below is an example of what this would look like (The numbers listed are made up jersey #’s, not court position #’s):
+Below is an example of what this would look like:

-If your team lost the coin toss, and your opponent won the first serve then you would still have to circle who your first server would be.
-Since we rotate each time we earn a point back/possession of the serve back then we will circle the player who’s in position 2.
+If your team lost the coin toss, and your opponent chose to serve first then you would still have to circle who your first server would be.
+Since we rotate each time we earn a point/possession of the serve, we would circle the player who’s in position 2.

-Below is an example of what this would look like (The numbers listed are made up jersey #’s, not court position #’s):
+Below is an example of what this would look like:

 So, to keep it simple you will either circle the athlete who is starting in position 1 when you win the first serve of the game, or you will circle the athlete in position 2 when your opponent wins the first serve of the game.